Genocs/genocs-library-docs/content/en/dotnet-webapi-template/tutorials/azure-ad-guide/index.md

 * Go back again to the [Azure Active Directory blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade) and under `Manage`, click on `App registrations`, and click the `New registration` button on top again.

-* This time, fill out `FSHClient` as Name, choose again for `Accounts in any organizational directory - Multitenant` and under `Redirect URI`, select `Single-page application (SPA)` and fill out the url `https://localhost:5001/swagger/oauth2-redirect.html`.
+* This time, fill out `Genocs-Client` as Name, choose again for `Accounts in any organizational directory - Multitenant` and under `Redirect URI`, select `Single-page application (SPA)` and fill out the url `https://localhost:5001/swagger/oauth2-redirect.html`.
 Click on `Register`:
 {{< img src="register-api.png" >}}

 ### Add permission for the Api